Cycling74/rnbo.oscquery.runner/docker/README.md

 rather than leaving it in your shell history, and `--skip-upload` on any upload rehearses it: the checks and compression run, nothing is sent.
 Push a small package first to confirm you have write permission before the big ones.

+Each command uploads the recipe as well as the binary, so a package the remote has never seen arrives complete.
+Two commands for the same package (one per arch) re-check the recipe on the second run, which is harmless.

 Afterwards re-run with `--no-build` to confirm the uploads landed; anything that worked flips from `MISSING` to `on cycling-public`.
 Other flags: `--arch armv8`